 Toxic Substances Use on Campus

-The University of Arkansas is committed to the health and safety of its students, faculty and staff.
-It is recognized that during their work for the University, some people will be involved in activities that require the use of substances or materials that are hazardous or toxic in nature.
-The Environmental Health and Safety unit of the Physical Plant Department has prepared the UAF Chemical Hygiene plan.
-This document addresses the safe use of toxic substances in laboratories.
+The University is committed to the health and safety of its students, faculty and staff.
+It is recognized that during their work or education at the University, some individuals will be involved in activities that require the use of substances or materials that are hazardous or toxic in nature.
+The Office of Environmental Health and Safety (EH&S) has prepared the University’s Chemical Hygiene Plan.
+This document addresses the safe acquisition, use and disposal of toxic substances and hazardous materials.
 In addition, it defines the minimum acceptable standard safety practices for execution of laboratory work for both research and teaching.
-The chemical hygiene plan is available from the EHS web page, http://ehs.uark.edu/DocumentPages/ChemicalHygienePlan021712.pdf and is the full statement of the UAF campus policy and procedures for handling toxic substances.
+The Chemical Hygiene Plan is the full statement of the campus policy and procedures for handling toxic substances and hazardous materials.

 As noted in the Chemical Hygiene Plan, substances defined by OSHA (29 CFR 1910.1450) as “Particularly Hazardous Substances” require advance coordination with EH&S and must have a laboratory/research specific Standard Operating Procedure (SOP).
 The laboratory/research specific SOP must be approved in writing by the Toxic Substances Committee prior to the acquisition, receipt, storage or use of any Particularly Hazardous Substances.